***NEWS FLASH***- June 18, 2014- New Streamlined and OVDI Guidance – New Streamlined Represents BONANZA GIFT for Non Reported U.S. Tax Return Filers

-The purpose of the expansion of these programs was to allow thousands of taxpayers who did not meet the requirements for the preexisting Streamlined Programs an opportunity to come out of the cold and become compliant with U.S. tax law regime.
-In the words of Commissioner Koskinen- “This opens a new pathway for people with offshore assets to come into compliance”.
+The purpose of the expansion of these programs was to allow thousands of taxpayers who did not meet the requirements for the preexisting Streamlined Program an opportunity to come out of the cold and become compliant with U.S. tax law regime.
+In the words of the 48th IRS Commissioner Koskinen- “This opens a new pathway for people with offshore assets to come into compliance”.
 In effect expanding the program to cover a much broader group of U.S. delinquent taxpayers who have failed to disclose their foreign accounts, but are not willfully evading U.S. income taxes.
-To effect this change, per the executive summary above the eligibility criteria has been expanded- now available to U.S. taxpayers residing in the U.S.- eliminating the risk based cap on the amount of tax owed in fact eliminating the concept of a risk assessment all together and eliminating the requirement for a questionnaire which many found overly burdensome and intrusive.
+To effect this change- per the executive summary as above- the eligibility criteria was expanded- now available to U.S. taxpayers residing in the U.S.- eliminating the risk based cap on the amount of tax owed in fact eliminating the concept of a risk assessment all together in addition to eliminating the requirement for a questionnaire which many found overly burdensome and intrusive.

 Information on general Streamlined Filing Compliance Procedures may be found at: